zpoint/idataapi-transform/README.md

 * Every Getter and Writer support filter, you can alter or drop your data in filter
 * Auto header generation(csv/xlsx)/table generation(mysql) based on your data
 * APIGetter, will request next page automatically，each page will retry max_retry before fail
+* APIBulkGetter support bulk processing for APIGetter/url object, you can feed iterable object or async generator

 -------------------

 ### catalog